aishwaryakatare/Smart-City-Explorer/README.md

 ## Features

--**City Information** : Explore essential details about colleges, cafes, tourist attractions, and banks in each city.
+- **City Information** : Explore essential details about colleges, cafes, tourist attractions, and banks in each city.
--**User-Friendly Interface** : Interactive design for seamless navigation.
+- **User-Friendly Interface** : Interactive design for seamless navigation.
--**Database Integration** : Secure storage of user data for personalized experiences.
+- **Database Integration** : Secure storage of user data for personalized experiences.

 ## Technologies Used